kolkhis/prolug-coursework/automation-engineering/unit4/unit4-worksheet.md

     1. What did you learn about this that you didn’t know?

+        - I did not know that the default module for Ansible was the `ansible.builtin.command` module.
+I thought we always had to specify a module before arguments, so it's really need to see that we can just use arguments and use that default module.

     2. How are you going to use this in your current or future automations?

+        - Likely just for one-offs/ad-hoc commands.
+If we need to quickly reboot a system, we can save a few keystrokes.
+          ```bash
+          ansible server -a reboot
+          ansible server -a '/sbin/reboot' # More explicit (the example from the page)
+          ```

 ## Reflection Questions

 1. What questions do you still have about this week?

+    - What type of situations are usually presented that require stopgap solutions in enterprise environments?

 2. How are you going to use what you’ve learned in your current role?

+    - I will apply these concepts to how I interact with my homelab environment's automation tools.